juanmeanho/ydkjs/1.comenzando/ch1.md

 | NOTE: |
 | :--- |
 | La palabra clave `let` se agregó en ES6 (en 2015).
 El ejemplo anterior de transpilación solo necesitaría aplicarse si una aplicación necesita ejecutarse en un entorno JS compatible con versiones anteriores a ES6.
 El ejemplo aquí es solo por simplicidad de ilustración.
 Cuando el ES6 era nuevo, la necesidad de tal transpilación era bastante frecuente, pero en 2019 es mucho menos común tener que soportar entornos anteriores al ES6.
 El "objetivo" utilizado para la transpiración es, por lo tanto, una ventana deslizante que se mueve hacia arriba solo cuando se toman decisiones para que un sitio / aplicación deje de admitir algún navegador / motor antiguo. |

-You may wonder: why go to the trouble of using a tool to convert from a newer syntax version to an older one?
-Couldn't we just write the two variables and skip using the `let` keyword?
-The reason is, it's strongly recommended that developers use the latest version of JS so that their code is clean and communicates its ideas most effectively.

 Developers should focus on writing the clean, new syntax forms, and let the tools take care of producing a forwards-compatible version of that code that is suitable to deploy and run on the oldest supported JS engine environments.